2023 Speedway Grand Prix Qualification

-The 2023 Individual Speedway World Championship Grand Prix Qualification or GP Challenge was a series of motorcycle speedway meetings used to determine the three riders that qualified for the 2023 Speedway Grand Prix.
+The 2023 Individual Speedway World Championship Grand Prix Qualification or GP Challenge (held in 2022) was a series of motorcycle speedway meetings used to determine the three riders that qualified for the 2023 Speedway Grand Prix.
 The series consisted of four qualifying rounds at Abensberg, Debrecen, Žarnovica and Nagyhalász and the Grand Prix Challenge at Glasgow.
 Preliminary national qualification events included the 2021 American Final, the Polish Golden Helmet and the DMU qualifier.

 The three riders that qualified for the 2023 series were Kim Nilsson, Jack Holder and Max Fricke.
 Dan Bewley finished second in the Grand Prix Challenge, but he already qualified due to making the top six in the 2022 Speedway Grand Prix series.

 In the final Anders Thomsen broke his leg in heat 14 but would later be selected as a permanent rider for the 2023 Speedway Grand Prix.